 She qualified as an Approved Mental Health Professional in 2008 and worked between 2009 and 2013 as a full-time Approved Mental Health Professional in the Central AMHP in Devon.
 During this time, she delivered training as part of the Approved Clinician Refresher training in the South West.
 She joined the Perinatal Service in 2013 and have worked in Community Perinatal Mental Health Teams across Devon before moving into a full-time role as a Mother and Baby Unit Outreach Practitioner for Devon & Somerset in 2018.

-London dates can be arranged according to demand and this course can also be delivered locally to teams and services across the UK.
+Dates can be also be arranged according to demand and delivered locally to teams and services across the UK.

 Sign up to our perinatal mailing listSign up

-This five day course has been developed in line with the perinatal mental health competency framework, the course will address a range of topics to...Find out more
+This five day course has been developed in line with the perinatal mental health competency framework, and will address a range of topics to equip...Find out more

 If you have any queries, please contact us at email@example.com